heythem500/SkyHero-Monitor/README.md

 ⭐ Give this project a star if you think it deserves some popularity!

-💖 If you find SkyHero useful and valuable to you, and would like to support the effort!
+💖 If you find SkyHero useful and want to support the effort!
 [Buy Me a Coffee](https://buymeacoffee.com/heythem500)

 # About